Kelly Charlebois, ATP

 Clinical Manager/Assistive Technology Consultant

 Jen has over 20 years of experience working with children with varying degrees of physical and learning disabilities.
 Her concentration within the last twelve years has been working with children with multiple learning challenges in addition to collaborating with teachers and families in order to access the curriculum through a variety of tools, including technology to optimize school, community and home performance.
 Jen has provided trainings within the community on topics related to sensory integration, child development, learning differences, assistive and curriculum based technology and early identification of learning challenges.
 Jen is a registered occupational therapist (OTR/L), with a Bachelor Degree in Science from Quinnipiac University.
-Her passion is to help children utilize tools and strategies, including technology, in order for them to learn and improve their independence in school and within their community.
+She also holds certification as an Assistive Technology Professional (ATP) from RESNA, the national assistive technology organization.
+Jen’s passion is to help children utilize tools and strategies, including technology, in order for them to learn and improve their independence in school and within their community.
 Jen works with adults with disabilities to provide assistive technology solutions that can increase their independence in school, in the workplace, at home, and in the community.
 Jen also serves as our Clinical Manager.
-She has been with TechACCESS for 5 years.
+She has been with TechACCESS for 6 years.
 Jen is an adjunct faculty member at New England Institute of Technology.

 Email Jennifer at jenm AT techaccess-ri DOT org

 Augmentative Communication Consultant

-Francesca joined the TechACCESS team as one of our Augmentative Communication Consultants.
-She is a certified Speech Language pathologist and one of TechACCESS’s communication specialists.
+Francesca is a certified Speech Language pathologist and one of TechACCESS’s communication specialists.
 She provides evaluation, training and technical services to children and adults who have difficulty using their own speech to communicate.
 Francesca has a Masters of Science in Communication Disorders and holds a Certificate of Clinical Competency as a Speech and Language Pathologist.
+She also holds certification as an Assistive Technology Professional (ATP) from RESNA, the national assistive technology organization.
 She is licensed by the RI Department of Health as a Speech Pathologist and also by the Rhode Island Department of Education.
 Francesca is also certified in Massachusetts.
-She has been with TechACCESS for over 4 years.
+She has been with TechACCESS for over 5 years.

-E-mail Francesca at francescaf AT techaccess-ri DOT or
+E-mail Francesca at francescaf AT techaccess-ri DOT org